postera-ai/COVID_moonshot_submissions/README.md

 - [orders/](https://github.com/mc-robinson/COVID_moonshot_submissions): The compounds that have been ordered up to this point.
 - [shipments/](https://github.com/mc-robinson/COVID_moonshot_submissions/tree/master/shipments_data) the compounds that have been recevied up to this point.

-Additionally, the remote [Moonshot_DR_curves](https://drive.google.com/drive/folders/1qhhDSImiu2f-5IiI0sI5OfSTxeM8JQ2A?usp=share_link) folder contains the biochemical dose-response curves for the compound on this project.
+Additionally, the remote [Moonshot_DR_curves](https://drive.google.com/drive/folders/1qhhDSImiu2f-5IiI0sI5OfSTxeM8JQ2A?usp=share_link) folder contains the biochemical dose-response curves for the compounds on this project.

 Some more detail on [covid_submissions_all_info.csv](https://github.com/mc-robinson/COVID_moonshot_submissions/blob/master/covid_submissions_all_info.csv), and its many fields.